Nailing GRE Reading Comprehension (Free Practice Passages)

 In the context in which it appears, “exceed” most nearly means

 Hope this helped you prepare for the GRE RC.
-If you need any help with the GRE in general, you can always reach out to us on [email protected]
+If you are just starting with your GRE preparation, then do check out our GRE Free Resources.

-Or you could give out trail course a shot!
+Or you could give our trail course a shot!